Amidah

-Although the name Shemoneh Esreh ("eighteen") refers to the original number of component blessings in the prayer, the typical weekday Amidah actually consists of nineteen blessings.
+Although the title Shemoneh Esreh refers to the original number of component blessings in the prayer, the typical weekday Amidah actually consists of nineteen blessings.
 Among other prayers, the Amidah can be found in the siddur, the traditional Jewish prayer book.
-The prayer is recited standing with feet firmly together, and preferably while facing Jerusalem.
-In Orthodox public worship, the Amidah is usually first prayed quietly by the congregation and is then repeated aloud by the chazzan (reader); it is not repeated in the Maariv prayer.
-The repetition's original purpose was to give illiterate members of the congregation a chance to participate in the collective prayer by answering "Amen."
+The prayer is typically recited standing with feet firmly together, preferably while facing Jerusalem.
+In Orthodox public worship, the Amidah is usually first prayed quietly by the congregation and then repeated aloud by the hazzan (reader); it is not repeated during Ma'ariv.
+The repetition's original purpose was to give illiterate members of the congregation a chance to participate in the collective prayer by answering "amen".
 Conservative and Reform congregations sometimes abbreviate the public recitation of the Amidah according to their customs.
-The rules governing the composition and recital of the Amidah are discussed primarily in the Talmud, in Chapters 4–5 of Berakhot; in the Mishneh Torah, in chapters 4–5 of Hilkhot Tefilah; and in the Shulchan Aruch, Laws 89–127 of Orach Chaim.
-When the Amidah is modified for specific prayers or occasions, the first three blessings and the last three remain constant, framing the Amidah used in each service, while the middle thirteen blessings are replaced by blessings (usually just one) specific to the occasion.
+When the Amidah is modified for specific prayers or occasions, the first three blessings and the last three remain unchanged, framing the Amidah used in each service.
+In comparison, the middle thirteen blessings are replaced by blessings (usually just one) specific to the occasion.